Insta360-Research-Team/DiT360/README.md

 **15/10/2025**
 - Release the training code.

+**14/10/2025**
+- Release the refined Matterport3D dataset.

 **13/10/2025**
-- Release our refined Matterport3D dataset.
+- Release our paper on arXiv.

 **10/10/2025**
 - Release the pretrained model and inference code.